 Site and System Access.
 If ISP is granted access to any: (a) IIPL facility or location (each a “Site”); or (b) IIPL’s systems networks, databases, computers, telecommunications or other information systems owned, controlled or operated by or on their respective, behalf (collectively “Systems”), then such access is subject to ISP’s compliance with all then-current IIPL policies.
 Any access to any Sites or Systems is strictly for the purpose of ISP’s performance of the Services during the Term.

 Data Security and Privacy.
-ISP warrants and represents that: (a) ISP will establish and maintain administrative, physical and technical safeguards that prevent the unauthorized access, use, storage, or disclosure of IIPL Data and comply with the EU General Data Protection Regulation 2018; (b) ISP will establish, maintain, and comply with an information security program that shall: (i) meet the highest standards of best industry practice to safeguard IIPL Data; (ii) ensure compliance with applicable data security and privacy laws; (iii) protect against the destruction, loss, access, disclosure or alteration of Confidential Information, including IIPL Data, in the possession of ISP or to which ISP may have access; (iv) require ISP to ensure that all ISP personnel, perform, to the extent allowed by applicable law, necessary security clearances and, at a minimum, all of the following background checks within the twelve (12) months immediately preceding the resource’s first day of engagement with IIPL for any individuals performing Services: 1) social security trace (or local equivalent); 2) criminal (for all jurisdictions in which the resource has lived or worked for the past 7 years); and 3) Consolidated Government Screening List (i.e., Terrorist Watchlist); and (v) include an appropriate network security program (that includes, without limitation, encryption of all sensitive or private data); (c) ISP, and the ISP personnel, will not, directly or indirectly, sell, rent, disclose, distribute, commercially exploit, or transfer any IIPL Data or any information that can be used to identify particular individuals to any third party for any purpose whatsoever; (d) ISP will not collect, access, utilize, process, store, copy, modify, create derivative works of, or disclose any IIPL Data except as specified in the applicable SOW; (e) upon the termination of any resource’s engagement, ISP will immediately notify IIPL; and (f) ISP will comply at all times with all IIPL privacy policies, and all applicable foreign and domestic laws, orders and regulations relating to privacy and data protection.
+ISP warrants and represents that:; (b) ISP will establish, maintain, and comply with an information security program that shall: (i) meet the highest standards of best industry practice to safeguard IIPL Data; (c) ISP, and the ISP personnel, will not, directly or indirectly, sell, rent, disclose, distribute, commercially exploit, or transfer any IIPL Data or any information that can be used to identify particular individuals to any third party for any purpose whatsoever; (d) ISP will not collect, access, utilize, process, store, copy, modify, create derivative works of, or disclose any IIPL Data except as specified in the applicable SOW; (e) upon the termination of any resource’s engagement, ISP will immediately notify IIPL; and (f) ISP will comply at all times with all IIPL privacy policies, and all applicable foreign and domestic laws, orders and regulations relating to privacy and data protection.

 Notification of Security Breach.
 ISP will notify IIPL immediately following the discovery of any incident that involves or reasonably may involve the unauthorized access, use, disclosure, or loss of any IIPL Data or any other suspected breach or compromise of the security, confidentiality or integrity of any IIPL Data (“Security Incident”).
 ISP agrees that it will not communicate with any third party, including but not limited to the media, ISPs, consumers and affected individuals regarding any Security Incident without the express written consent and direction of IIPL.